 What “rate” can I qualify for?

-As you can see from above, there are a lot of “factors” that can come into play when trying to determine what kind of “rate” an individual might be able to qualify for.
-And, this list of questions that we provided above are just a “few” that are going to specifically relate to the fact that you’ve been diagnosed with Christmas Disease.
+As you can see from above, there are many “factors” that can come into play when trying to determine what kind of “rate” an individual might qualify for.
+And, this list of questions that we provided above is just a “few” that specifically relate to the fact that you’ve been diagnosed with Christmas Disease.
 There will also be a whole “bunch” of additional questions that an insurance underwriter is also going to want to ask which will be similar to questions everyone gets asked such as:

 - How old are you?

 - What are your current height and weight?

 - Do you use any kind of tobacco products?